Manty2503/Abalone_Dataset/README.md

 # Abalone_Dataset

- given a data file abalone.csv.
+Given a data file abalone.csv.
 Abalones are marine snails.
 The dataset has been prepared with the aim of making age predictions easier.
 Customarily, the age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope.
 But it is a tedious and time-consuming task.
 Therefore, other measurements, which are easier to